Mrs. Whelan's Back-to-School letter will be available in early August.

 List the activity and number of hours worked not the time span.
 (Examples: Set up for Bingo – 2 hours; baking brownies for Faculty Luncheon – .5 hour; working during Clean-up Day – 4 hours).

 Donations (such as baked goods, paper products, etc.) do not count towards service hours.
 If necessary, submit receipts for reimbursement.

 Some activities such (i.e. Field Day, Drama) have a limit of 5 hours that can count toward fulfilling the School Service Requirement.

-Your requirement for involvement in parish functions (i.e., Athletics, Bazaar, Lector, Scouts) does not suffice to fulfill the required service hours for the Day School.
+Parish activities/functions (i.e., Athletics, Bazaar, Lector, Scouts) do not count towards fulfilling the required service hours for the Day School.

 When can I visit the school?

-Open house is held every Tuesday, 9:00 - 11:00 a.m., from the first Tuesday after Thanksgiving to through the end of March.
+Open houses are held weekly beginning after the Thanksgiving holiday.
 Parents of current and prospective students are welcome to visit.

 All volunteers and visitors to the school must report to the school office to sign in and receive a visitor pass.
 We are required to keep a record of all visitors in the building for the safety of our students and, in the event of an emergency, for the safety of our visitors.
 Neither students nor visitors are permitted to enter the building through any side or back door.
 Students have been instructed, for safety reasons, not to open doors for anyone.
 Anyone without a visitor pass will be asked to report to the office.